JamesWoolfenden/terraform-by-example/docs/lesson6.md

 - For application related infrastructure, keep the tf with the code it relates to.

 - Account level/environments code is best kept separate, this would be VPC, routing, security.
-With Cloud native services, The separation between Infrastructure from application is getting less defined.
+With Cloud native services, The separation between Infrastructure from application is getting less defined (see lesson 201).

 - Preference is for Clarity, repeat for clarity.